aligent/magento-async-events/README.md

 The module supports [Lucene Query Syntax](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) to query event data like attributes.

-The following attributes are available accross all asynchronous events.
+The following attributes are available across all asynchronous events.

 ```
 log_id